testdouble/suture/README.md

 end
 ```

-As you can see, the call to `MyMailer.send` is left at the original call site,
+As you can see, the call to `MyMailer.send` is left at the original call site.
-since its effectively a void method being invoked for its side effect, and its
+It's effectively a void method being invoked for its side effect, and now it's
 much easier to verify return values.

 Since any changes to the code while it's untested are very dangerous, it's